What Type of Attic Insulation Is the Best for You?

 When choosing to renovate our home, we naturally want the best product for the job - but when it comes to insulation, what is the best attic insulation on the market today?
 This can be a confusing question to answer for the renovation newbie.
 There are many different products on the market and it’s not always clear which might be the best for you and your home.
 Where do you start?
-What is the best attic insulation for you?
+What is the best attic insulation in Toronto for you?

 How Do You Know Your Attic Needs Insulation?

 Whether you’re already curious about adding new insulation to your attic or this is the first time you’ve ever thought of it, there are a few signs in your home that might point to old insulation that needs replacement.

 - You have high energy bills: Insulation helps to keep conditioned air in and exterior air out - if you have high monthly heating and cooling bills, this likely points to an insulation problem.